wcx0206/astro-dracula-blog/src/content/posts/my-personal-summay-of-stanford-cs106l.md

 ---
-title: My personal summary of Stanford CS106L
-tags:
-  - C & C++
-  - CS106L
-  - Online course summary
+abbrlink: b16dfec9
 categories:
 - CS
 - Languages
 - C & Cpp
-abbrlink: b16dfec9
 date: 2023-06-01 23:09:45
+tags:
+- cpp
+- modern-cpp
+- stanford
+- programming-language
+- software-engineering
+title: My personal summary of Stanford CS106L
 ---

 This is [CS106L](https://web.stanford.edu/class/cs106l/index.html), an in-depth modern C++ language course from Stanford.
 I enrolled in it at the beginning of April and almost finished it today.